lkarm/simple-atm/README.md

 To run tests - `npm run test`

+### Technologies

+The backend uses Node.js and Express with a Redis database

+The frontend uses React+Redux built with webpack

 ### Future Features
 * Get transaction history
 * Security to ensure only you are updating your account
 * Globalization and multiple currencies
+* Create Account button on UI
+* UI/UX styling
+* Client side unit testing